Aliases for DSCAM Gene

 GeneCards Summary for DSCAM Gene

-DSCAM (Down Syndrome Cell Adhesion Molecule) is a Protein Coding gene.
-Diseases associated with DSCAM include down syndrome and cystic lymphangioma.
-Among its related pathways are PAK Pathway and Guidance Cues and Growth Cone Motility.
-An important paralog of this gene is DSCAML1.
+DSCAM (DS Cell Adhesion Molecule) is a Protein Coding gene.
+Diseases associated with DSCAM include Down Syndrome and Hirschsprung Disease 1.
+Among its related pathways are Cell junction organization and FOXA1 transcription factor network.
+An important paralog of this gene is CDON.

 Cell adhesion molecule that plays a role in neuronal self-avoidance.
 Promotes repulsion between specific neuronal processes of either the same cell or the same subtype of cells.
-Mediates within retinal amacrine and ganglion cell subtypes both isoneuronal self-avoidance for creating an orderly dendritic arborization and heteroneuronal self-avoidance to maintain the mosaic spacing between amacrine and ganglion cell bodies.
+Mediates within retinal amacrine and ganglion cell subtypes both isoneuronal self-avoidance for creating an orderly dendritic arborization and heteroneuronal self-avoidance to maintain the mosaic spacing between amacrine and ganglion cell bodies (PubMed:10925149).
 Receptor for netrin required for axon guidance independently of and in collaboration with the receptor DCC.
-In spinal chord development plays a role in guiding commissural axons projection and pathfinding across the ventral midline to reach the floor plate upon ligand binding.
-Enhances netrin-induced phosphorylation of PAK1 and FYN.
-Mediates intracellular signaling by stimulating the activation of MAPK8 and MAP kinase p38.
+Might also collaborate with UNC5C in NTN1-mediated axon repulsion independently of DCC (By similarity).
+In spinal cord development plays a role in guiding commissural axons projection and pathfinding across the ventral midline to reach the floor plate upon ligand binding (PubMed:18585357, PubMed:19196994).
+Enhances netrin-induced phosphorylation of PAK1 and FYN (PubMed:15169762).
+Mediates intracellular signaling by stimulating the activation of MAPK8 and MAP kinase p38 (PubMed:18585357, PubMed:19196994).
+Adhesion molecule that promotes lamina-specific synaptic connections in the retina: expressed in specific subsets of interneurons and retinal ganglion cells (RGCs) and promotes synaptic connectivity via homophilic interactions (By similarity).